oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/create-opa-app/create-opa-app.md

 ### Prerequisites

-Access to an Oracle Cloud Infrastructure Process Automation instance in conjunction with a subscription to a Fusion-based Oracle Cloud Applications service
+Access to an OCI Process Automation instance in conjunction with a subscription to a Fusion-based Oracle Cloud Applications service

 ## Task 1: Create a Process Application in Designer